Feniton railway station: History

 A goods yard and goods shed was provided adjacent to the bay platform.
 This was closed on 6 September 1965.
 The following year saw the withdrawal of local stopping trains on the main line, but Sidmouth Junction remained open until 6 March 1967 when passenger services were withdrawn from the branch lines, after which it closed.

-The station was however reopened by British Rail on 5 May 1971 as a result of local campaigning by the residents of the expanding village, assuming the original Feniton name.
+The station was reopened by British Rail on 5 May 1971, assuming the original Feniton name.
 A ticket office was erected in 1974 as the original building had been demolished while the station was closed.
-The platform was rebuilt and lengthened in 1992 but is still shorter than many of the trains that call.
+The platform was rebuilt and lengthened in 1992.

-Platform layout

-The platform is on the south side of the line, east of the level crossing of Ottery Road.
 The disused eastbound platform still stands but the goods yard site is now occupied by houses.

+In 1974 the level crossing gates were replaced by lifting barriers, the level crossing box was abolished, and the barriers were operated from a panel within the station building.
+Then in March 2012, signalling and level crossing control was transferred to Basingstoke Area Signalling Centre.

+Facilities

+The station has a ticket machine, a waiting room (open in the mornings only), a car park, cycle storage, a help point and a live departure board.